keu/docs/astro/test-and-troubleshoot-locally.md

 - A failed Airflow or Astro Runtime version upgrade.
 - Misconfigured Dockerfile or Docker override file.
 - Misconfigured Airflow settings.

+### Port allocation issues

+By default, the Astro CLI uses port `8080` for the Airflow webserver and port `5432` for the Airflow metadata database in a local Airflow environment.
+If these ports are already in use on your local computer, an error message similar to the following appears:

+`Error: error building, (re)creating or starting project containers: Error response from daemon: Ports are not available: exposing port TCP 0.0.0.0:5432 → 0.0.0.0:0: listen tcp 0.0.0.0:5432: bind: address already in use`

+To resolve a port availability error, you have the following options:

+- Stop all running Docker containers and restart your local environment.
+- Change the default ports for these components

+#### Stop all running Docker containers

+1. Run `docker ps` to identify the Docker containers running on your computer.
+2. Copy the values in the **CONTAINER ID** column.
+3. Select one of the following options:

+    - Run `docker stop <container_id>` to stop a specific Docker container.
+Replace `<container_id>` with one of the values you copied in step 2.
+    - Run `docker stop $(docker ps -q)` to stop all running Docker containers.

+#### Change the default port assignment

+1. In your Astro project directory, open `.astro/config.yaml`.
+This file might be hidden in graphical file browsers.
+You can show hidden files using `⌘ + Shift + .` on Mac or by selecting **View** > **Hidden items** in Windows file explorer.
+2. Specify alternative ports for your webserver and/or metadata database in `config.yaml`.
+For example, to use `8081` for your webserver port and `5435` for your database port, you would specify the following:

+    ```yaml
+    project:
+      name: <your-directory-name>
+    webserver:
+      port: 8081
+    postgres:
+      port: 5435
+    ```
+3. Run `astro dev restart` to rebuild and rerun your project.